Our Peaceful Family

 3. Sample Letter Of Change Name Request: Free & Effective

-Letter of Change Name Request Template.
-I am writing to formally request the change of my name in your records.
+Dear [Recipient's Name or To Whom It May Concern], I am writing to formally request the change of my name in your records.
 My current name is [Current Name], and I would like to change it to [New Name].
 This change is due to [briefly explain the reason, e.g., marriage, divorce, personal preference].
-Attached, please find the relevant documents supporting ...
+Attached, please find the relevant ...

 A Name Change Notification Letter provides notice to personal and business contacts that you've changed your name.
 If you've gotten married, divorced, or just decided you wanted to go by another name a Name Change Notification Letter can help you inform everyone you need to.
 When you change your name a Name Change Notification Letter lets ...